TerrainBento/terrainbento/docs/source/terrainbento.derived_models.rst

 Derived Models
 ==============

-Presently ``TerrainBento`` has four types of derived models: the basic model and models with one, two, or three components.
+Presently terrainbento has four types of derived models: the basic model and models with one, two, or three components.

 .. automodule:: terrainbento.derived_models